Graham Farmer Freeway: Construction

 The construction of the City Northern Bypass, as it was known at the time, was divided into two contracts.
 The first contract involved the construction of the Northbridge Tunnel, the interchanges with the Mitchell Freeway and Lord Street, and a 250 m rail tunnel for the Midland line to pass under the freeway.
 Five consortia expressed interest in this contract; three of them were shortlisted in August 1995: Baulderstone Hornibrook and Clough; the Citypass Consortium, consisting of John Holland, McConnell Dowell and Obayashi Corporation; and Transfield and Thiess.
-The Baulderstone–Clough Joint Venture was announced as the preferred tenderer in February 1996; the contract was signed three months later for $203.8 million.
+The Baulderstone–Clough Joint Venture was selected in February 1996 and the contract was signed three months later for $203.8 million.
+The contract included operating and maintaining the tunnel for ten years.
 Construction on the tunnel began in September 1996.
 The second contract involved the construction of the bridge across the Swan River, now known as the Windan Bridge, and the freeway between East Parade and Great Eastern Highway / Orrong Road.
 Four consortia submitted expressions of interest: Baulderstone–Clough Joint Venture; Leighton Contractors; Transfield Thiess Joint Venture; and John Holland.
 The first three were shortlisted in July 1996.
-The Transfield Thiess Joint Venture was chosen as the preferred proponent in November 1996; the contract was signed in March 1997 for $59.4 million.
+The Transfield Thiess Joint Venture was selected in November 1996 and the contract was signed in March 1997 for $59.4 million.